 - Children born in the United States may be eligible regardless of their parents’ immigration status.

 I am uninsured and need to get healthcare insurance…

 To see if you qualify for public health benefits like TennCare, CoverKids or Medicare Savings Programs as well as insurance affordability programs offered by healthcare.gov go to the “Public Health Benefits” tab on the left side of this page.

 I need to get food for myself and my family…

 To see if you are eligible to receive Supplemental Nutrition Assistance Program (SNAP) benefits right away, click here.
 You may be eligible for SNAP, formerly known as food stamps.
 Click on the “Food Assistance” tab on the left side of this page to learn more.

 - You may be eligible for Families First.
 This program provides temporary cash assistance, transportation, childcare assistance, educational supports, job training, employment activities, and other support services.
 Like SNAP benefits, you can start a Family Assistance online application by clicking here.
 Click the “Create DHS Account” link on the page.

 - If you recently lost your job, you may be able to access unemployment benefits by clicking on the link below:

 - General Information about the Unemployment Insurance Program or to file a claim click here.

 For additional resources, updates about COVID-19 in Tennessee, TJC updates regarding coronavirus, and ways to get involved to help Tennesseans during this time, click here.
-As the COVID-19 vaccine is distributed in phases and prioritizes by group, use this webpage to find out if you’re eligible and how to schedule an appointment to be vaccinated.
+As the COVID-19 vaccine is distributed, use this webpage to find out if you’re eligible and how to schedule an appointment to be vaccinated.